 The test itself takes a total of 4.5 hours to complete.
 However, there may also be scheduled breaks and optional sections in an actual DAT exam, such as a tutorial before the test and a survey after the test.
 Of course, none of these sections are part of the test itself.

 DAT results are reported as scaled scores, meaning the number of correct responses will be converted to the final score.
 This also means that there will be no penalty for guessing.
 Test scores range from 1-30.
-In 2021, the American national average was 19.
+As of 2023, the American national average is 19.

 The ADA recommends prospective dental students to take the DAT amidst the second semester of their third year of undergraduate studies or during the summer between the third and fourth undergraduate years.